I’m a lucky man! My dad (who went by “Robert” or “Bob” Kelly) taught me early on to love business.

 Our team did indeed launch additional brands, rebranded our parent company to Hot Topic Media and before I knew it Eben offered me the CEO position, working closely with a wise CFO named Ralph Clark (top row/fifth from left in pic above) who had worked at Coca Cola and Knott’s Berry Farm (which he helped sell to Conagra).

-And I’m even more proud of the strong values the team exhibited during some tough times.
+I’m very proud of the strong values the team exhibited during some tough times and remain close with Eben and many others on the team.

 I Love Coaching Leaders Smarter Than Me!